genevera/Soundflower-2x4/ReadMe.md

 Oh, the Installer is totally rewritten to simplify the development.

-# INSTALL BY RELEASED PACKAGE
+# Install by released package

 1. Uninstall the original Soundflower if you have.